What I do

 inspired yoga for body and mind

 Welcome, friends!
 My name is Erin and I’m both a student and teacher of yoga.
 I would love to share what I know and practice what I am learning with you.
-Please see below for my current offerings and more information about me.

 in-person Offerings